BeAShaper/appearance-scanner/README.md

 Trained lighting pattern will also be showed.
 Trained model will be found in the `log_dir` set in train.bat/train.sh.

 ### License
+Our source code is released under the GPL-3.0 license for acadmic purposes.
+The only requirement for using the code in your research is to cite our paper:

 ```
 @article{Ma:2021:Scanner,